codeigniter4/shield/docs/0 - concepts.md

 This document covers some of the base concepts used throughout the library.

+## Settings

+In place of the CodeIgniter `config()` helper, Shield uses the official [Settings](https://github.com/codeigniter4/settings) library.
+This provides a way to save any Config class values to the database if you want to modify them, but falls back on the standard Config class if nothing is found in the database.

 ## User Providers

 To make the system as flexible as possible, you can define which class should be able to interact